Hot 8 Brass Band: Discography

 In October 2007, the band released Rock with The Hot 8, their first studio album, on the Tru Thoughts label.
 Hot 8 Brass Band was featured on Down in New Orleans, the 2008 album by the Blind Boys of Alabama.
 They released their second studio album, The Life and Times of the Hot 8 Brass Band in November 2012.
-May 2013 saw the release of "Tombstone," the sister album to "The Life and Times ...," a recording mostly dedicated to former band members, living and dead.
+In May 2013 "Tombstone" was released, the sister album to "The Life and Times...," a recording mostly dedicated to former band members, living and dead.

 Deaths of group members

-The band has also been mentioned in the U.S. media because three of its members, all of whom were between the ages of 17 and 25, have died over the years due to handgun violence.
+The band has been mentioned in the U.S. media because three of its members, all of whom were between the ages of 17 and 25, over the years have died due to handgun violence.
 In 1996, 17-year-old trumpet player Jacob Johnson was found shot execution-style in his home.
 In 2004, trombone player Joseph "Shotgun Joe" Williams was shot dead by police in controversial circumstances.
 According to a local news source: